-Once your organization is validated as an eligible nonprofit, you will have the option to reassign your users to any of the Office 365 for Nonprofits offers, including the donated E1 offer.
+Once your organization is validated as an eligible nonprofit, you will have the option to reassign your users to any of the Office 365 for Nonprofits offers, including the donated E1 and Small Business offers.

 Some Office 365 plans are not included in the Office 365 for Nonprofits program.
 Once an organization has a nonprofit tenant, it is not possible to acquire those plans.

 In the case of standalone plans, however, those features or workloads are usually included in one of the Office 365 for Nonprofits program’s offers, such as the donated Office 365 Enterprise E1 for Nonprofits offer or the discounted Office 365 Enterprise E3 for Nonprofits offer.

 We may expand the Office 365 for Nonprofits offer in the future but have no plans to do so at this time.

 No. A customer that has become eligible for Office 365 for Nonprofits offers can purchase only Office 365 for Nonprofits offers going forward.

 Eligible organizations: Nonprofits and non-governmental organizations must be recognized as charitable organizations in their respective countries in order to be eligible for Microsoft Nonprofit Programs.
 Eligible organizations must also operate on a not-for-profit basis and have a mission to benefit the local community, which could include but is not limited to:

 - Improving social welfare.